-ВМР Status Activities in current reporting period Measurable goal Responsible Person and Department Due Date completed or projected completion date Additional details 5-1 Establish and/or update legal authority and guidelines regarding LID and runoff reduction in site development planning Under Development The land use regulations will be revised to incorporate the requirements contained in Minimum Control Measure No. 4 - Construction Site Runoff Control and Minimum Control Measure No. 5 - Post-Construction Runoff Control.
-The requirements contained in Minimum Control Measure No. 4 - Construction Site Runoff Control and Minimum Control Measure No. 5 - Post-Construction Runoff Control will be forwarded to the Town Planner.
-Michael K. O'Leary, AICP, Town Planner, Planning and Development Department July 01, 2021 It is anticipated that UConn CLEAR and/or a Regional Planning Agency will provide a Post-construction Stormwater Management template for use by all MS4 Towns.
-5-2 Enforce LID/runoff reduction requirements for development and redevelopment projects Continuing Thomas H. Fenton, P.E., Town Engineer, Nathan L. Jacobson & Associates, Inc. July 01, 2019 5-3 Identify retention and detention ponds in priority areas Retention Ponds, Detention Ponds and Hydrodynamic Separators will be inventoried.
+BMP Status Activities in current reporting period Measurable goal Responsible Person and Department Due Date completed or projected completion date Additional details 5-1 Establish and/or update legal authority and guidelines regarding LID and runoff reduction in site development planning Under Development The land use regulations will be revised to incorporate the requirements contained in Minimum Control Measure No. 4 - Construction Site Runoff Control and Minimum Control Measure No. 5 - Post-Construction Runoff Control.
+The requirements contained in Minimum Control Measure No. 5 - Post- Construction Runoff Control will be forwarded to the Town Planner.
+Michael K. O'Leary, AICP, Town Planner, Planning and Development Department July 01, 2021 Prior to July 01, 2021.
+It is anticipated that UConn CLEAR and/or a Regional Planning Agency will provide a Post-construction Stormwater Management template for use by all MS4 Towns.
+5-2 Enforce LID/runoff reduction requirements for development and redevelopment projects Continuing Continuing Thomas H. Fenton, P.E., Town Engineer, Nathan L. Jacobson & Associates, Inc. July 01, 2019 July 01, 2017 5-3 Identify retention and detention ponds in priority areas Under Development The detention pond and retention pond inventory will be completed in 2020.
+Retention Ponds, Detention Ponds and Hydrodynamic Separators are being inventoried.
 A GIS Map Layer will be created after the inventory.
-Part of the inventory process will be Kevin J. Kelly, Director, Department of Public Works and Thomas H. Fenton, P.E., Town Engineer, Nathan L. July 01, 2019 facility operation and maintenance requirements.
-Jacobson & Associates, Inc. 5-4 Implement long-term maintenance plan for stormwater basins and treatment structures After the Retention Ponds, Detention Ponds and Hydrodynamic Separators have been inventoried a long term Operation and Maintenance Plan will be implemented.
-Kevin J. Kelly, Director, Department of Public Works July 01, 2019 5-5 DCIA mapping Completed Completed the process of DCIA Mapping from base mapping prepared by UConn CLEAR.
+Part of the inventory process will be facility operation and maintenance requirements.
+Moving to Compliance Kevin J. Kelly, Director, Department of Public Works and Thomas H. Fenton, P.E., Town Engineer, Nathan L. Jacobson & Associates, Inc. July 01, 2019 Calendar Year 2020

+5-4 Implement long-term maintenance plan for stormwater basins and treatment structures To Be Implemented in 2020 After the Retention Ponds, Detention Ponds and Hydrodynamic Separators have been inventoried a long term Operation and Maintenance Plan will be implemented.
+Accumulated Sediment is removed from all detention basins, retention basins and sedimentation structures annually.
+Kevin J. Kelly, Director, Department of Public Works July 01, 2019 A Post-Construction Stormwater Management Facility Operation & Maintenance Plan Manual with an Effective Date of July 01, 2019 was prepared.
+5-5 DCIA mapping Completed Completed the process of DCIA Mapping from base mapping prepared by UConn CLEAR.
 The DCIA to MS4 stormwater outfalls discharging to waters identified as impaired in the 2016 Integrated Water Quality Report and in watersheds with a DCIA of greater than 11 percent will start in 2018.
-Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2020 February 2019 5-6 Address post- construction issues in areas with pollutants of concern Stormwater outfalls discharging to waters identified as impaired in the 2016 Integrated Water Quality Report and in watersheds Kevin J. Kelly, Director, Department of Public Works and Thomas H. Fenton, P.E., Town Engineer, Nathan L. Jacobson & Associates, Inc. Not specified
+Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2020 February 2019 5-6 Address post- construction issues in areas with pollutants of concern Not Applicable There are no Impaired Waters in Hebron other than Gay City State Park.
+While there are no Impaired Waters in Hebron, all post- construction stormwater management issues are corrected to address the concerns of Kevin J. Kelly and Thomas H. Fenton, P.E Stormwater outfalls discharging to waters identified as impaired in the 2016 Integrated Water Quality Report and in watersheds with a DCIA of greater than 11 percent will be subject to enhanced Kevin J. Kelly, Director, Department of Public Works and Thomas H. Fenton, P.E., Town Engineer, Nathan L. Jacobson & Associates, Inc. Not specified July 01, 2017 water quality treatment.